France–India relations: Institutional structure for dialogue

-Military relation
+Military relations

-Defense partnership and cooperation is built on historic French and Indian military interactions which stretch back to the Carnatic Wars.
-India was heavily involved in both World War I and World War II and suffered huge loss of lives on battlefields in France.
+Defense partnership and cooperation between France and India is rooted in historic military interactions, which date back to the Carnatic Wars.
+India was heavily involved in both World War I and World War II, and suffered huge loss of lives on battlefields in France.

-A 400-strong contingent of the Indian armed forces led the Bastille Day parade in 2009 for which the Prime Minister of India was the Guest of Honour – the first time ever that Indian troops took part in another country's national day parade.
+A 400-strong contingent of the Indian armed forces led the Bastille Day parade in 2009, with the Prime Minister of India serving as the Guest of Honour – the first time ever that Indian troops took part in another country's national day parade.

-Under the framework of the structured talks under the Indo-French Defence Cooperation Agreement several meetings on industrial collaboration and service exchanges are held regularly.
-The 3rd meeting of the JWG on Counter-terrorism was held in New Delhi on 19–20 November 2012.
+Under the framework of the structured talks within the Indo-French Defence Cooperation Agreement, several meetings on industrial collaboration and service exchanges are held regularly.
+The 3rd meeting of the Joint Working Group (JWG) on Counter-terrorism took place in New Delhi on 19–20 November 2012.
 The 11th meeting of the Indo-French Research Forum (IFRF) was held in Paris from 17 to 19 December 2012.
-The 15th.
-High Level Committee for Defence Cooperation (HCDC) at the level of Defence Secretaries, met in Paris on 12 January 2015.
+The 15th High Level Committee for Defence Cooperation (HCDC), at the level of Defence Secretaries, met in Paris on 12 January 2015.

 Indo-French Air Force Exercise Garuda IV was held at Istres air base in France from 14 to 25 June 2010.

-Indo-French Joint Naval Exercise Varuna was held in the Mediterranean sea off the port of Toulon from 19 to 22 July 2012.
+The Varuna Naval Exercise was conducted in the Mediterranean Sea, off the port of Toulon from 19 to 22 July 2012.

-The first Indo-France joint army exercise named Shakti was conducted in India at Chaubattia from 9–22 October 2011.
+The first Indo-France joint army exercise named Shakti was conducted in India at Chaubattia from 9 to 22 October 2011.

-In 2013, Army chief General Bikram Singh visited Commandement des Forces Terrestres Land Forces Command in Lille and the French Military School at Draguignan.
+In 2013, Army Chief General Bikram Singh visited Commandement des Forces Terrestres Land Forces Command in Lille and the French Military School at Draguignan.

-In 2015, Vice Admiral SPS Cheema, FOC-in-C West was hosted by the French Navy at Toulon.
+In 2015, Vice Admiral SPS Cheema, FOC-in-C West, was hosted by the French Navy at Toulon.